 Word It - Adding Text

-You can make text bold, italic or underlined, but it applies to the whole text box - you can't, for example, underline just one word in the box.
+Style.
+This includes bold, underline, italics.
+These effects apply to the whole text box – you can’t, for example, underline just one word in the box.

-There is an Arching feature, which turns the words into an arch or circle, depending on how much text you typed.
+This turns the line of words into an arch or circle, depending on how much text you typed.
 The crappy part of this is, if you exceed a certain character length, the text just overlaps itself.
-There's no way to adjust the arching effect.
+There’s no way to adjust the angle of the arching effect.